 Since then, both the amount of data produced and the computing power it requires have grown at an astonishing rate.
 The tools and techniques honed through various scientific disciplines provide a platform for businesses to accelerate growth and make the most of their place in the market.

-As data analysis has grown in ability and scale, it has increasingly moved into the cloud to recruit additional resources.
-In a short space of time, analytics on the cloud has improved the ease of use, accessibility, and capabilities of data analysis on exceptionally large data sets.
+As data analysis grew in ability and scale, it has increasingly moved into the cloud to leverage additional computing resources.
+In a short span of time, analytics on the cloud has improved the ease of use, accessibility, and capabilities of data analysis on exceptionally large data sets.

 Identifying patterns and extracting data from audio files, images, and video

 Testing genome data to identify markers of genetic disease and finding potential cures

 Studying logistics capabilities to improve product availability and delivery

 Analysis of infrastructure to optimize performance and costs